ElielBright/ElielBright/README.md

 About

-I am Eliel Bright, a front-end developer with expertise in HTML, CSS, Sass, JavaScript, and React.
+I am Eliel Kwesi, a front-end developer with expertise in HTML, CSS, Sass, JavaScript, and React.
 I specialize in creating visually appealing and responsive websites for small and medium-scale businesses.
 This portfolio showcases my work and skills.

 Features